cs1302uga/cs1302-ce18/README.md

    1. Using an appropriate loop, print the quiz numbers of all non-null `Quiz` references in `twentyQuizzes`.
 Also, print the length of the array to make sure it is the proper size.

-1. Stage and commit all changes.
+1. Make sure your code passes the `checkstyle` audit then stage and commit all changes.

 **CHECKPOINT**